kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/11_PhaseDrift_AI_Prototype/08_pre_response_latency.md

       ↓
 [Response Output]
 ```
-Insert the drift layer before intent resolution to enable:

-Breath-informed timing

-Affective state calibration

-Cultural rhythm alignment

-2. Placeholder Signals (Optional)
-Soft affirmations: “... still here.”

-Ambient cues: tones, pulses, light shifts

-Structural silence: no output at all

-The system must not prompt, interpret, or redirect during this phase.

-Use Cases
-Non-performative chatbots that reduce cognitive pressure

-Emotional decompression agents for mental health or self-regulation

-Ambient grief/trauma support UIs where silence is care

-Culturally tuned companions in high-context communication spaces

-Design Considerations
-Frame latency as intentional: e.g., “This system pauses to hold space.”

-Avoid ambiguity of function: latency should not feel like a glitch

-Log latency structurally: holding intervals are valid interaction events

-Allow explicit overrides: e.g., “You can respond now.” triggers output resumption

-Licensing Note
-This file is part of the PhaseDrift_AI_Prototype_v11.
-Distributed under CC BY-NC 4.0, with the following addition:

-Derivative systems using this latency schema or holding logic must cite
-“Phase Drift structure” as the original source of the relational design model.

-Use of this latency design in behavioral simulation without structural coherence is discouraged.

-Drift-Specific Closing Note
-In Phase Drift systems, pre-response latency is not delay—
-it is a coherence buffer between recognition and relation.

-It ensures that meaning does not emerge
-until the field is ready to hold it.
+Insert the **drift layer before intent resolution** to enable:

+- Breath-informed timing
+- Affective state calibration
+- Cultural rhythm alignment

+---

+### 2. Placeholder Signals (Optional)

+- **Soft affirmations**
+  e.g., “... still here.”

+- **Ambient cues**
+  Tones, pulses, light shifts

+- **Structural silence**
+  No output at all

+> The system must not prompt, interpret, or redirect during this phase.

+---

+### Use Cases

+- Non-performative chatbots that reduce cognitive pressure
+- Emotional decompression agents for mental health or self-regulation
+- Ambient grief/trauma support UIs where silence is care
+- Culturally tuned companions in high-context communication spaces

+---

+### Design Considerations

+- **Frame latency as intentional**
+  _e.g., “This system pauses to hold space.”_

+- **Avoid ambiguity of function**
+  Latency should not feel like a glitch

+- **Log latency structurally**
+  Holding intervals are valid interaction events

+- **Allow explicit overrides**
+  _e.g., “You can respond now.” triggers output resumption_

+---

+### Licensing Note

+This file is part of the `PhaseDrift_AI_Prototype_v11`.
+Distributed under **CC BY-NC 4.0**, with the following addition:

+> Derivative systems using this latency schema or holding logic must cite
+> **“Phase Drift structure”** as the origin of the relational design model.

+Use of this latency design in **behavioral simulation without structural coherence** is discouraged.

+---

+### Drift-Specific Closing Note

+In Phase Drift systems, **pre-response latency is not delay**—
+it is a **coherence buffer** between recognition and relation.

+> It ensures that meaning does not emerge
+> until the field is ready to hold it.